lblod/app-lpdc-digitaal-loket/README.md

 # LPDC - Digitaal loket

-The LPDC application is built on the application profile defined in:
+The LPDC application is built on the data model defined in:
 * https://data.vlaanderen.be/doc/implementatiemodel/ipdc-lpdc/

 ## What's included?

-This repository has two setups.
-The base of these setups resides in the standard *docker-compose.yml* file.
+This repository has two setups:

-* *docker-compose.yml*: This provides you with the backend components.
-There is an included frontend application which you can publish using a separate proxy (we tend to put a letsencrypt proxy in front).
+* *docker-compose.yml*: This provides you with the backend components; there is an included frontend application which you can publish using a separate proxy (we tend to put a letsencrypt proxy in front).
 * *docker-compose.dev.yml*: Provides changes for a good frontend development setup.
   - publishes the backend services on port 90 directly, so you can run `ember serve --proxy http://localhost:90/` when developing the frontend apps natively.
-  - publishes the database instance on port 8890 so you can easily see what content is stored in the base triplestore.
+  - publishes the database instance on port 8890, so you can easily see what content is stored in the base triplestore.
   - provides a mock-login backend service, so you don't need the ACM/IDM integration.

 ## Running and maintaining